awsdocs/aws-doc-sdk-examples/python/README.md

 #### Purpose

-Shows how to use the AWS Python SDK (Boto3) to access the AWS Security Token Service (STS) to acquire temporary credentials that grant specific permissions.
+Shows how to use the AWS Python SDK (Boto3) to access the AWS Security Token Service (AWS STS) to acquire temporary credentials that grant specific permissions.
 Also demonstrates how to set up and use a multi-factor authentication (MFA) device.
 Learn to accomplish the following tasks: